 2. Slauson Central Shopping Center - On December 1, 2003, the Former Agency entered into a DDA with Slauson Central, LLC (Developer) to construct a retail shopping center consisting of approximately 80,000 sq. ft. of retail improvements, on the property bounded by Slauson and Central Avenues.
 Pursuant to the DDA, the Former Agency agreed to assist the Developer in assembling the property and to pay certain acquisition, relocation and hazardous materials remediation costs related to the Property.
 On April 8, 2004, the Former Agency entered into a Cooperation Agreement with the City of Los Angeles in which the City agreed to advance Section 108 funds totaling \$1,472,000 to the Former Agency.
 In turn, the Former Agency pledged to repay Section 108 funds from Site Specific Tax Increment (SSTI) which is triggered once the retail center is built and operations stabilized.
 The project's certificate of occupancy was issued in March 2014.
 Pursuant to the Cooperation Agreement, the Former Agency is required to make an annual payment from SSTI to the City to allow it to service the Section 108 Loan.
 The payment obligation ends at the earlier of when the principal and accrued interest is paid in full or August 1, 2023.
-The outstanding balance at June 30, 2018 is \$1,091,000.
+At June 30, 2019 and 2018, the outstanding balance is \$924,000 and \$1,091,000, respectively.